isc-projects/bind9/doc/notes/notes-9.21.0.rst

   closelogs`.
 The second is ``kill -USR1 <pid>``.
 They are intended to be used with external log rotation tools. :gl:`#4780` :gl:`!9113`

-- :iscman:`dig` now reports missing QUESTION section for opcode QUERY.
+- :iscman:`dig` now reports a missing QUESTION section for messages with opcode QUERY.

-  Query responses should contain the QUESTION section with some exceptions. :iscman:`dig` was not reporting this. :gl:`#4808` :gl:`!9233`
+  Query responses should contain the QUESTION section, with some exceptions. :iscman:`dig` was not reporting this. :gl:`#4808` :gl:`!9233`